This is the setup tutorial for the Modern Homepage, which is available exclusively through the Feast Plugin.

 3. Edit the page title

-We recommend using your site tagline as the homepage h1.
+We recommend using a short, user-first description (similar to a "tagline") as the homepage h1.
 To do this, simply click on the post title and edit it.

 See this guide on page titles from Google for more information.